-“The close proximity to a larger operating gold mining complex operated by Nevada Gold Mines, and the known low grade gold system present at the SW Pipe Gold Project, provides the opportunity for a major discovery at depth.
-NV Gold will remain operator of the initial exploration programs on the project and we are excited to work with Hochschild to test the project at depth for extensions of the neighbouring multi-million ounce gold deposit at the Pipeline Mine.
-Initially the work will be aimed at assessing the potential for mineralization beyond the historic drilling and, in particular, for mineralization within steep “feeder” structures, which have not been tested by the historic vertical drilling.
-This will be an exciting exploration program,” commented Peter A. Ball, President and CEO of NV Gold.
+“The close proximity to a larger operating gold mining complex operated by Nevada Gold Mines and the known low grade gold system present at the SW Pipe Gold Project, provides the opportunity for a major higher grade discovery at depth.
+Initially the work will be aimed at assessing the potential for mineralization beyond the historic drilling and for mineralization within steep “feeder” structures, which have not been tested by the historic vertical drilling.
+This will be an exciting exploration program,” commented John Seaberg, CEO